maurymarkowitz/RetroBASIC/doc/RetroBASIC reference manual.md

 <!-- TOC --><a name="pidexp"></a>
 ### `PI`[(*dexp*)]

-Returns the value of pi, 3.1415...
-The (*dexp*) is optional; `A=PI` and `A=PI()` are both accepted.
+Returns the value of *pi*, 3.1415...
+The (*dexp*) is optional; `A=PI`, `A=PI()` and `A=PI(0)` are all accepted.

 <!-- TOC --><a name="roundaexpaexp"></a>
 ### `ROUND`(*aexp*[,*aexp*])

 Rounds the number to the nearest integer or decimal place.
 If only one *aexp* is provided, that number is rounded to the "zeroth decimal", that is, a whole number. `ROUND(1.234)` will return 1.
-If two *aexp*s are provided, the first is rounded to the second decimal place.
+If two *aexp*s are provided, the first value is rounded to the second decimal place.
 So `ROUND(1.2345,3)` will return 1.235.

 <!-- TOC --><a name="rndaexp"></a>
 ### `RND`(*aexp*)

 Returns a random positive number between 0 and 0.999...
-In most dialects, the variable or expression in parentheses following RND is a dummy and has no effect on the numbers returned.
+In many dialects, the variable or expression in parentheses following RND is a dummy and has no effect on the numbers returned.
 Some dialects require an expression in the parentheses; some do not.
 RetroBASIC works with both.

 `RND` is very common in BASIC programs, especially in games.
 In most cases, the program actually desires an integer value, and code to the effect of `INT(RND(0)*X+0.5)` that produces an integer between 0 and X is very common.
 It is so common that many programs use a user-defined function to make references to this sequence of operations shorter; an example is Super Star Trek which defines a function called `FNR` near the top of the program and then calls it from many locations.